microsoft/FluidFramework/BREAKING.md

 ```

 ## Remove logger property from IContainerContext
-The logger property in IContainerContext was set as an optional parameter in [release 0.56](#Set-logger-property-as-optional-parameter-in-IContainerContext) and have now been removed.
+The logger property in IContainerContext became an optional parameter in [release 0.56](#Set-logger-property-as-optional-parameter-in-IContainerContext).
+This property has now been removed.

 ## 0.57 Breaking changes
 - [IFluidConfiguration removed](#IFluidConfiguration-removed)